What's Eating Gilbert Grape

 Story Breakdown

-The film presents its narrative with careful attention to pacing and character development.
+The title presents its narrative with careful attention to pacing and character development.
 Gilbert Grape is a small-town young man with a lot of responsibility.
 Chief among his concerns are his mother, who is so overweight that she can't leave the house, and his mentally impaired younger brother, Arnie, who has a knack for finding trouble.
 Settled into a job at a grocery store and an ongoing affair with local woman Betty Carver, Gilbert finally has his life shaken up by the free-spirited Becky.
 The story unfolds naturally, allowing viewers to become invested in the outcome while maintaining engagement throughout.

 Narrative Structure

-- Opening Hook: The film establishes its world and central conflict efficiently in the opening act.
+- Opening Hook: The title establishes its world and central conflict efficiently in the opening act.

-- Character Arc: The protagonist undergoes a meaningful transformation, with their journey feeling earned and emotionally resonant.
+- Character Arc: The protagonist, portrayed by Johnny Depp, undergoes a meaningful transformation, with their journey feeling earned and emotionally resonant.
 Supporting characters are well-developed, each serving a purpose in the narrative.

 - Climax & Resolution: The climax brings together the narrative threads, providing resolution while staying true to the established tone.